 Felix also was found guilty of ordering Bourmeche to simulate chopping off the head of a fellow Marine while reciting "God is great" in Arabic.

 The jury decided Felix also ordered Rekan Hawez, a native of Iraqi Kurdistan, to climb into the dryer.
 The machine was never turned on.

-The jury decided Felix also roused nearly two dozen recruits from their sleep, ordered them to lie on the floor, and then walked on their bodies along with two other drill instructors.
+Felix was also convicted of rousing nearly two dozen recruits from their sleep, ordering them to lie on the floor, and then walking on them along with two other drill instructors.